Conclusion

 Smart Mode Switching

-The LEET can automatically sense the need to transition between three operating modes: Support, Protect, and Transparent.
-In Support mode, the LEET acts as a spring to counterbalance the weight of helmet mounted equipment.
-In Protect mode, the LEET senses a high G event such as ejection and locks the tether to hold the head in place.
+Protect mode: the LEET prevents acute injury by sensing a high G event such as ejection and locking the tether to hold the head in place.
 This redirects forces from the head to the body and protects the neck.
 This is very similar to the way guy wires on cell towers redirect wind forces to the ground.
-Lastly, the LEET can enter Transparent mode in which the tethers go slack and the pilot is free to move their head as if they were wearing nothing at all.
-This enables them to perform to their maximum capability.

-It is this ability to transition between modes with an incredibly lightweight, compact and power efficient system that sets the LEET apart from all other exoskeleton technologies.
-The system is passive and contains no motors, AND IS SMART.
+This ability to transition between modes with an incredibly lightweight, compact and power efficient system sets the LEET apart from other exoskeleton technologies.
+The system is passive, contains no motors, and is smart.

 Simulation Results